 |

-| 2003-2004 Milwaukee Admirals Road #36, Jeremy Yablonski |
+2003-2004 AHL Milwaukee Admirals Road #36, Jeremy Yablonski |

 |

-Worn during 2004 Calder Cup Championship season, this jersey was a Matt Eldred recycle prepared for and worn by Yablonski despite the jersey's small size 54 measurement: |
+Worn during the 2004 Calder Cup Championship season, this jersey was a Matt Eldred recycle prepared for Yablonski despite being a size 54: |

 |